 I admire great artists such as Mark Rothko, Vincent Van Gogh, Pablo Picasso, Claude Monet, and of course my former professor, Wayne Thiebaud.
 Their luminous paintings, complexity and range of colors used in every work incites spirit and emotion that many other great artists only dream of realizing.

-My current work consists of skies, landscapes, and objects.
-I recently began a series of California Bridges and will continue this project throughout 2012.
 My work has been described as whimsical, effervescent and vibrant.
 I favor the use of zesty paint colors, contrasting and sometimes vibrating off of each other in a sometimes swirly and thick application.
 Collectors have expressed intense admiration for the “joy” my paintings bring to their world.

 Follow Lani Woods Fine Art on Facebook to view all upcoming shows.